wenzelm/slidr-sloppr/README.md

     >Cel-SL2

-The on-screen SLIDR results consist of the expected SL1 and SL2 sequences, assembled from 161-3289 reads, encoded by 1-10 SL RNA genes and *trans*-spliced to 68-765 genes:
+The on-screen SLIDR results consist of the expected SL1 and SL2 sequences, assembled from 165-6568 reads, encoded by 1-10 SL RNA genes and *trans*-spliced to 67-1216 genes:

                     Sequence Reads SL_RNA_Genes SLTS_Genes
-      GGTTTAATTACCCAAGTTTGAG  3289       10           765
+      GGTTTAATTACCCAAGTTTGAG  6568           10       1216
-     gGTTTTAACCCAGTTTAACCAAG   161        1            68
+     GGTTTTAACCCAGTTTAACCAAG   165            1         67

 The on-screen SLOPPR results detail expectedly low SL-trans-splicing rates (5.14 %) and 84 predicted operons using SL2 as a polycistron resolver:

     Numbers of genes receiving SLs: